 Update: November 27 2018

-The Federal Court has approved Nine Entertainment’s takeover of Fairfax.
+The Federal Court has approved Nine Entertainment’s merger with Fairfax.
 The merger is expected to be completed by early December.

 The share price for Nine Entertainment fell 0.3 per cent after the court’s decision, while the Fairfax price stayed at 63.5 cents.